-Becoming a parent is not easy for anyone, but it’s particularly challenging for rangatahi, who are still developing mentally, physically and emotionally themselves and trying to find their way in the world.
+Becoming a parent is not easy for anyone, but it’s particularly challenging for rangatahi (young people), who are still developing mentally, physically and emotionally themselves and trying to find their way in the world.

 Offer whānau support

-Offer help if one of your family members is a young parent.
+Reach out with help if one of your family members is a young parent.
 Offer guidance, emotional support and advice but also encourage them to be independent.
-Help them with practical things like meals, budgeting, housework and looking after baby so they can have a break.
+Help them with practical things like meals, budgeting, housework and looking after the baby so they can have a break.
 Make sure they know that there are also support services out there for them.

 Support from friends

 Friends are hugely important to rangatahi and they need to maintain ties with them so they don’t feel cut off and isolated, especially if they are the only person in their friend group with a baby.

 Finding other young parents in the community in the same situation can be really helpful.
 They can support and help each other and understand the challenges faced as a young parent.
 Thrive Teen Parent Support Trust has over 300 young parents on its database who connect with via newsletters, Facebook and programmes.
 Call 09-5514367 or email firstname.lastname@example.org for more information.
 You can also check out local Facebook groups or Plunket in your area.

 Having a baby can be expensive and young parents may not be in a strong financial position.
 If you know a young parent and you have baby clothes, toys, a pram, cot, car seat or anything else useful you don’t need any more, then offer it up.
 If you can knit, sew or have other creative skills you could make baby clothes, toys or blankets to help out.

 There are lots of support services and organisations out there to help young parents.
 Some can be found on this parenting resources, courses and support page and others are listed below:

 - Thrive Teen Parent Support Trust – phone 09-5514367 or email email@example.com